evisar/nunit-testcaseattribute-externaldata/README.md

 # nunit-testcaseattribute-externaldata
-Ever wandered if your could somehow reliably know the name of the executing test, decorated with TestCaseSourceAttribute.
+Ever wondered if your could somehow reliably know the name of the executing test, decorated with TestCaseSourceAttribute.
 Here's how to do it in .NET 4.5+

 The sample JsonTestCaseSource even supports setting up, a template TestData, so that some properties for tests you just put inot the template.json file, and the outcome JSON is a product of merging the template and the test specific data.